- Aliases

 , and __members__

 to access enum properties.
-These methods make it easy to work with enums and retrieve their values and names.
+These methods make it easy to work with enums and retrieve their member names and member values.

 print(ProductCategory.ELECTRONICS.name) # Outputs: 'ELECTRONICS'